 Section 2.
 Graduate Students.
-The number of graduate and post-graduate professional Student members selected in a Circle in a single academic year may not exceed one-half of the number selected to undergraduate student membership in that Circle in that academic year.
+The number of graduate and post-graduate professional student members selected in a circle in a single academic year may not exceed one-half of the number selected to undergraduate student membership in that circle in that academic year.
 Notwithstanding the foregoing, those graduate and post-graduate professional students who have been awarded a baccalaureate degree at the same university at which they are enrolled as graduate students at the time of consideration do not count toward the one-half annual limit.

 Section 4.
 Alumni Members.
-To assure the participation of Alumni members in the Society, each Circle may select individuals from this group to Alumni membership.
-Each Circle shall develop its own standards for such selection, bearing in mind the general qualifications for membership as outlined in the National Constitution.
-The number of Alumni members selected each year shall not exceed one-third the number of Student members selected in any election that year.
+To assure the participation of alumni members in the Society, each circle may select individuals from this group to alumni membership.
+Each circle shall develop its own standards for such selection, bearing in mind the general qualifications for membership as outlined in the National Constitution.
+The number of alumni members selected each year shall not exceed one-third the number of student members selected in any election that year.

 Section 8.
 Each member of the Board of Directors (“Director”) must be a duly chosen member of the Society.

 Section 2.
-Although the selection of a new member on the part of any individual collegiate Circle shall be in general considered as final, it shall nevertheless be the duty of the Executive Director to maintain a careful check upon the qualifications of every initiate.
-Whenever, in the opinion of the Executive Director, any newly selected member shall appear to fall below the standard of eligibility prevailing throughout the Society, it shall be the duty of the Executive Director to investigate the case with the assistance of the local Circle Coordinator, Faculty Advisor, and other such persons as the Executive Director may deem proper.
+Although the selection of a new member on the part of any individual collegiate circle shall be in general considered as final, it shall nevertheless be the duty of the Executive Director to maintain a careful check upon the qualifications of every initiate.
+Whenever, in the opinion of the Executive Director, any newly selected member shall appear to fall below the standard of eligibility prevailing throughout the Society, it shall be the duty of the Executive Director to investigate the case with the assistance of the local circle’s Circle Coordinator, Faculty Advisor, and other such persons as the Executive Director may deem proper.
 Pending the outcome of such investigation, the Executive Director shall withhold the symbols of membership in the Society from the individual whose qualifications are in question, until action has been taken by the Board of Directors on the matter.
 The Board of Directors shall have the power to confirm or reject the selection.
-In the case of unfavorable action on its part, the Circle in question shall be entitled to appeal the decision to the next succeeding National Convention, which will result in the suspension of the individual under investigation until the National Convention shall have disposed of the case.
+In the case of unfavorable action on its part, the circle in question shall be entitled to appeal the decision to the next succeeding National Convention, which will result in the suspension of the individual under investigation until the National Convention shall have disposed of the cas

 Section 2.
 The National Convention and its procedures shall be conducted and governed according to parliamentary procedures as defined by the most recent edition of Robert’s Rules of Order and in any situation where a conflict may exist between the National Constitution and these Bylaws and Robert’s Rules of Order, the National Constitution and these Bylaws will have precedence.
 Procedures of the Board of Directors and committees of the Society shall be left to the discretion of the Board of Directors and such committees at their respective meetings.
-Procedures on a local Circle level shall be left to the discretion of the individual Circles at their respective meetings.
-A summary of the actions taken at the National Convention shall be sent to the Circles following the conclusion of the Convention or meeting.
-The Board of Directors shall maintain minutes of its meetings and representatives of any Circle shall be entitled to review such minutes upon proper request to the President or Executive Director.
+Procedures on a local circle level shall be left to the discretion of the individual circles at their respective meetings.
+A summary of the actions taken at the National Convention shall be sent to the circles following the conclusion of the Convention or meeting.
+The Board of Directors shall maintain minutes of its meetings and representatives of any circle shall be entitled to review such minutes upon proper request to the President or Executive Director.

 Section 3.
-Any and all notices to Circles or members of the Board of Directors or committees of the Society may be provided by electronic transmission to the e-mail address of such Circle, Board member or committee member of record with the Society’s Headquarters.
+Any and all notices to circles or members of the Board of Directors or committees of the Society may be provided by electronic transmission to the e-mail address of such circle, Board member or committee member of record with the Society’s Headquarters.

 a.
-Collection and disbursement of the funds of the National Society, preparation of a budget and other financial matters.
+Collection and disbursement of the funds of the National Society, preparation of a budget, and other financial matters.

 b.
 The designation of a repository for the Society’s records and materials of historic value for safekeeping.